-Delta-8 THC has quickly become a highly sought-after cannabinoid product in the market.
-If you are a frequent cannabis user you must be aware of this compound and, at least, heard of its effects.
-Many of you may even have tried it out.
+Delta-8 THC has quickly become one of the fastest-growing cannabinoids on the market.
+If you are a frequent cannabis user, you may have come across this compound and, at least, heard of its effects.
+You may even have tried it out yourself.

 You probably also know that consuming Delta-8 too close to a drug test could lead you to fail a drug test.